francescovetere/map-coloring-ampl/README.md

 # map-coloring-ampl

-An implementation in AMPL language (https://ampl.com/) of the "Map Coloring" problem (with an interesting variant).
+An implementation in [AMPL language](https://ampl.com/) of the *Map Coloring* problem (with an interesting variant).

-In order to have a better understanding of both the problem and its solution, you can check this [document](https://github.com/francescovetere/map-coloring-ampl/blob/master/relazione.pdf).
+In order to have a general idea on both the problem and its solution, you can check this [document](https://github.com/francescovetere/map-coloring-ampl/blob/master/relazione.pdf).

-## Authors
+## Contributor(s)

-* **Vetere Francesco <francescovetere1997@gmail.com>**
+Francesco Vetere \<francescovetere1997@gmail.com\>